cambrad3/cambrad3.github.io/index.md

 #### Evaluation of clustering methods

-Lastly, considering we created 6 clustering groups explicitly for seasoned players, we can measure performance using adjusted_rand_score.
-This is not frequent since in real cases we don’t have cluster labels or ground truth to begin with (thus our need to apply clustering techniques).
-Since in this case we do have labels, we can measure performance.
+Since we know the 6 labels of our seasoned players, we evaluted our clustering using Adjusted Rand Score.
+The score values for each clustering technique are the following:

 - K-means:0.29
 - GMM:0.34